-Unfortunately, not everyone can enjoy the luxury of a good night’s rest they all so rightfully deserve.
-The good news is, there are ways and means to help you fall into sweet slumber by tweaking up your routine.
+Unfortunately, not all of us enjoy the luxury of a good night’s rest.
+The good news is, that there are ways and means to help you fall into sweet slumber by tweaking up your routine.

-During my early 20’s , I suffered from insomnia.
-I constantly felt like my mind was in overdrive, always thinking, always waking up one hour after falling asleep, but at some point in time, that improved.
+During my early 20s and into my first few years of 30 I suffered from insomnia.
+I constantly felt like my mind was in overdrive, always thinking, always waking up one hour after falling asleep, and above all affecting my productivity levels the following day.

-1. Create a zen space for better sleep.
+1. Create a zen space for falling asleep faster.

 Many of us don’t pay attention to the fact that electronics actually affect the quality of sleep we get on a nightly basis.
 With cell phones, television, and smart devices being part of our everyday lives, we’re somewhat always on the alert.
 Therefore we keep them in close proximity to our bodies.

-At midnight, we wake up for a bathroom break, we check our Instagram, check our emails, check our Facebook pages, and then some.
+At midnight, we wake up for a bathroom break, check our Instagram, TikTok, check our emails, check our Facebook pages, and then some.
 Tip.
 GET RID OF the electronics.

 They can wait.
 Your “bedtime zen” area should be clean of all electronics and just well “RELAXING”.
 QUIET, LOW LIGHTING, COMFY SHEETS, JUST RELAXING.
 Put your cell phones off if they are not your alarm and if they are, put it in airplane mode; and guys, just take the tv outside.